How to Find the Best Cooling Sheets for a Better Night's Sleep

 - Cotton, the most popular sheet fabric today, offers great airflow and moisture-wicking properties.
 Opt for organic cotton to get the best breathability.
 Because organic cotton plants are made without pesticides, they yield longer-staple fibers, resulting in a softer, more breathable fabric.
 (Learn more about the benefits of organic cotton.)

 - Linen is another great sheet material to choose for a cool night's sleep.
 The highest quality linen is made from French or Belgian flax, which grows taller than flax grown in other places.
 The taller the flax plant, the longer the fibers taken from these plants to produce yarn.
 Longer fibers mean better breathability and moisture-wicking properties.
 Linen can absorb up to 20% of its weight in moisture before feeling wet, meaning it will keep you dry and comfortable throughout the night.
+(Learn about the effect of dehydration on sleep.)

 - Bamboo, a natural fabric made from the pulp of bamboo grass, is popular not only for its soft feel but also because it's hypoallergenic and highly breathable.
 Bamboo can take in three times more water than its weight, which means that it's extremely effective at wicking moisture away from your body.